OpenMatch/ANCE-Tele/.ipynb_checkpoints/README-checkpoint.md

   "positive_ctxs": [xxx, ...],
 }
 ```

 P.S. "positive_ctxs" is a positive passage list.
-When the list is empty, this means [DPR](https://arxiv.org/pdf/2004.04906.pdf) did not provide the oracle relevant passage for the training query.
-In this case, we use the passages containing the answer mined by ANCE-Tele as the "positive" passages during training.
+The empty list means that [DPR](https://arxiv.org/pdf/2004.04906.pdf) did not provide the oracle-relevant passage for the training query.
+In such cases, we use the passages containing the answer mined by ANCE-Tele as the "positive" passages during training.

 ### NQ and TriviaQA Preprocess

-[1] Tokenize Datasets
+(1) Tokenize Datasets

 Enter the folder `ANCE-Tele/shells` and run the shell script:
 ```